 - Physical: are you in good enough shape to even handle an attack? do you have what it takes to put them down?

 A gun is good.
 A knife is good.
 A stick is better than nothing at all, and your hands, arms, legs and muscles are to be relied on when nothing else can be.
 But, without your brain, without thinking and without cognizant awareness you are little more than an animal fighting for survival in a dangerous situation.

 Your situational awareness – a state of mind and capability in any given situation – plays a big part in actually preventing trouble and creating a hard target for any potential attack.
 To put this intangible necessity in perspective, I use a color code system that was created by United States Marine Lieutenant Colonel Jeff Cooper to explain the different levels of situational awareness.

 The Cooper Color Code, originally introduced as White, Yellow, Orange and Red, had nothing to do with tactical situations or alertness levels, but rather with one’s state of mind.
 It’s not meant to give you an indication of how much danger is around you or apparent – it’s not a freakin Spidy Sense – but rather to help you to think through a difficult situation.

 It directly relates to the degree of danger you are able to do something about.
 It allows you to move from one level of mindset to another to properly handle a tough situation.
 In short, the Color Code helps you “think” in a fight.
 As the level of danger increases, your willingness to take certain actions increases.

 If you ever do go to Condition Red, the decision to use lethal force has already been made and your mental trigger has been tripped.

-If you really want to develop your Combat Mindset, then start today by reading one of my most recent articles.
-Seriously, I write this stuff to help you, so you might as well use it…
+If you really want to develop your Combat Mindset, then start today by reading one of our most recent articles.
+Seriously, we write this stuff to help you, so you might as well use it…